 Magnitude 6.1 quake hits northern Chile: USGS

 A 6.1-magnitude earthquake struck northern Chile, 144 km southeast of Calama, at a depth of 188 km, the United States Geological Survey said on Saturday.
-BEIRUT Thousands of Syrians were stuck in and around Aleppo on Saturday as a deal to evacuate two Shi'ite villages in return for Sunni rebels and their families being allowed to leave two besieged towns near Damascus stalled, a monitor and activists said.
+The earthquake had a preliminary magnitude of 6.2 and struck at about 5:15 a.m. , USGS said.

 Start the conversation, or Read more at Reuters.